 We have businesses in diverse global markets and are subject to risks associated with doing business internationally and in differing economic, political and regulatory environments.
 Our business, financial condition and results of operations may be influenced to a significant degree by geopolitical, macro-economic and social conditions globally and in our markets.
-A general slowdown or volatility in the global economy, including recession, inflation or a tightening of credit markets could adversely affect our business, financial condition and results of operation.
-A rise in inflation, increases in interest rates including by the United States Federal Reserve System, bank failures or limited liquidity in accessing bank deposits globally, in our markets or neighboring regions could negatively affect our liquidity and financial healthiness and could have a material adverse effect on our business.
-Changes in consumer behavior due to adverse economic conditions may also negatively impact us as such developments could lead to a decrease in consumer spending and reduction in demand for our products and services, which may adversely affect our business, financial condition, results of operation or competitive position.
+A general slowdown or volatility in the global economy, including trade frictions and restrictions, recessions, inflations, or a tightening of credit markets could adversely affect our business, financial condition and results of operation.
+A rise in inflation, increases in interest rates including by the United States Federal Reserve System, bank failures or limited liquidity in accessing bank deposits globally, and/or slowdown in economic growth in our markets or neighboring regions could have a material adverse effect on our business, financial condition, liquidity and results of operations.
+Changes in consumer behavior due to adverse economic conditions may also negatively impact us as such developments could lead to a decrease in consumer spending and reduction in demand for our products and services, which may adversely affect our business, financial condition, results of operations or competitive position.

+Growth of the economy of our various markets has been uneven, both geographically and among various sectors of the economy.
+Any adverse changes in economic conditions in our markets or neighboring regions, or in the policies of the governments or of the laws and regulations in each respective market could have a material adverse effect on the overall economic growth of our markets.
 The economies in emerging markets generally differ from developed markets in many respects, including the level of government involvement, level of development, growth rate, control of foreign exchange, government policy on public order and allocation of resources.
-In some of our markets, governments continue to play a significant role in regulating industry development by imposing industrial policies.
-Some local governments also exercise significant control over the economic growth and public order in their respective jurisdictions through allocating resources, controlling payment of foreign currency-denominated obligations, setting monetary policies, and providing preferential treatment to particular industries or companies.
-Governmental actions to control inflation and other policies and regulations have often involved, among other measures, price controls, currency devaluations, capital controls and limits on imports.
+In some of our markets, governments continue to play a significant role in regulating industry development by imposing industrial policies and trade related measures.
+Some local governments also exercise significant control over the economic growth, foreign capital investments, tax, export and import duties, quotas, custom duties, tariffs and related regulations and the public order in their respective jurisdictions through allocating resources, controlling payment of foreign currency-denominated obligations, setting monetary policies, and providing preferential treatment to particular industries or companies.
+Governmental actions to control inflation, interest rate adjustments and other policies and regulations have often involved, among other measures, price controls, currency devaluations, capital controls and limits on imports.
+These measures, or the perception that any of them could occur, may cause decreased economic activity and consumer spending in our markets, which may adversely affect our business, financial condition and results of operations.
 Our business, financial condition and results of operations may be adversely affected by changes in government policies or regulations, such as exchange rates and exchange control policies, inflation rates, interest rates, tariff and inflation control policies, price control policies, import duties and restrictions, liquidity of domestic capital and lending markets, electricity rationing tax policies, including royalty, tax increases and retroactive tax claims, and other political, diplomatic, social and economic developments in or affecting the markets where we operate.